 John Ralph commented:

 "We are delighted to have worked with the team at Places for People on another significant transaction.
-It is great to see the collaboration between our respective teams, with special mention to John Booth and Ian Hellawell of WBD and Danny Wilson of PfP, for their efforts throughout.
+It is great to see the collaboration between our respective teams, with special mention to Ian Hellawell of WBD and Danny Wilson of PfP, for their efforts throughout.
 Our team were able to deliver solutions which tackled the challenges of the transaction."

 Tim Weightman, Places for People Group, said: